 We love providing you with great ways to earn directly on MyPoints, helping you earn points and rewards for shopping, printing and redeeming coupons, playing games and more.

-But we wanted to share with you some other great apps that can help save you money and simplify your life.
-And with Back-to-School season upon us, it seemed fitting that we share some apps with you that have a kid-related twist.
+But in addition to money making apps, we wanted to share with you some other learning-centric apps that can help save you money and simplify your life.
+And you and your kids will have fun.

 Whether your kids are going back to school full-time, part-time, or are going to be 100% remote learning, there are lots of great FREE apps to check out.

 Here are the best apps to help you get ready for Back to School this fall.

 1. Create free flashcards and games with gFlash.

 Turn your notes from a Google doc or Excel spreadsheet into multiple choice quizzes, flash cards, and other interactive learning activities.